Skip to main content

 Biography

 I did my undergraduate degree in Social Anthropology at St Andrews (2010-2014), before coming to Durham to complete a PhD in Anthropology (2017-2022).
-I will begin an ESRC Postdoctoral Fellowship in Anthropology at Durham from 2023-24.
+I am currently an ESRC Postdoctoral Fellowship in Anthropology at Durham from 2023-24.

 Broadly speaking, I interrogate the idea that sport can be deployed for social good.
 Previously, I looked at the supposed link between cricket and reconciliation in Sri Lanka.
 In my ethnographic research, I covered a wide spectrum of the cricket community in Colombo, thinking about cricket within the wider context of Sport for Development and Peace.
 During my upcoming fellowship, I will build on these findings, and examine the relationship between sport and social change more widely.